 Bring a friend

 If you would like support during your treatment you could bring a friend or family member.
-Please let your osteopath know prior to the appointmtnet if you will be bringing someone into the room with you.
+Please let your osteopath know prior to the appointmtnet if you are bringing someone into the room with you.
 If the patient is 16yrs or younger please have a parent or guardian accompanying them.

 If you have any concerns about your treatment please talk to your osteopath.
 The General Osteopathic Council can give you more suppoort if needed.

-How long will it take to get better
+How long to get better

 Treatments can be 2 times a week if you are in acute pain.
 Otherwise 1 treatment a week for the first 3-6 weeks dependent on progression and your adherence to homework.